25 Tools Every Welder Needs – The Ultimate List

 • Cut down metal

-So if you do a lot of fabrication projects and you do a lot of shaping cutting with metal this one tool you’ll want with you.
+So if you do a lot of fabrication projects and you do a lot of shaping and cutting with metal, this one tool you’ll want with you.

 #10 Chipping Hammer

 Another tool I use on a regular basis is a chipping hammer.
-Now a chipping hammer is typically used with stick welding to chipping slag away from the weld.
+Now, a chipping hammer is typically used with stick welding to chip slag away from the weld.

-As a result, I’ve found a chipping hammer to be the best solution here because it does minimal damage to the metal and doesn’t gouge the metal as an angle grind does.
+As a result, I’ve found a chipping hammer to be the best solution here because it does minimal damage to the metal and doesn’t gouge the metal as an angle grinder does.

 #11 Wire Brush